 Natural Alternatives to Antidepressants, Anti-Anxiety Medications, and Pain Medications

 A good night’s sleep can do wonders for your mind and body.
-It can also lower your reactivity to stressful situations, which can help reduce feelings of depression and anxiety.
+It may also lower your reactivity to stressful situations, which can help reduce feelings of depression and anxiety.
 To get a better night’s sleep, avoid eating right before going to bed, turn off all electronics, and create a soothing bedtime routine.

-Everything in your body is connected, and a healthy diet can have a domino effect to improve your health in a variety of ways.
+Everything in your body is connected, and a healthy diet may have a domino effect to improve your health in a variety of ways.
 For example, eating a healthy diet promotes a healthy digestive tract, which is where the majority of neurotransmitters are made.
 Add more fruits, vegetables, and legumes to your diet

 Studies show that performing activities outdoors surrounded by nature can reduce levels of stress hormones.
 Light activity is also great for the body, which can reduce chronic pain symptoms over time.